vinhowe/cs224-labs/linux-systems.md

 ---

- * You can use the up and down arrows from the command prompt to cycle through the passed commands that you have typed in.
+ * You can use the up and down arrows from the command prompt to cycle through the previous commands that you have typed in.
 This is especially useful for longer commands that take a long time to type in, or that are hard to remember.
 If you have done the command recently, you can just push up and it will bring it back.
 A common time this occurs is when you will repeatedly use `nano` to edit some code, then compile it, and then run it.
 Since the code never works right the first time, you can press up three times and you are back to the `nano` command, then when you are done editing you can press up three times to be back to the compile command, and then up three times to the run program command.
  * The command line supports tab completion of directory and file names.
 When you are typing the name of a file you can press TAB and it will complete the name.
 You need to have enough of the name typed in so that it knows what you want, but this often can save a lot of typing.
  * Another useful command is `tree` which will display the file and (sub)directory structure of the current folder.
 Try this with the `Lab0` folder and see how easy it makes getting a sense for the structure of the file system.
  * The `man` command (for *manual*) will give you the details of how to use any command that we have talked about, and many more.
 For example, just type `man ls` to get the manual for `ls` command.
 This can be useful if you can't remember a specific option for a command.